Beyond Dental and Implant Center

 TMJ & Bruxism Problems

-TMJ & Bruxism Problems at Beyond Dental and Implant Center Dentistry in Texas
+TMJ & Bruxism Problems Questions and Answers

 Your temporomandibular joints, commonly abbreviated as TMJ, are an important feature of your mouth.
 You have two, one on each side of your face.
 The joints are located where the mandible meets the skull, and they are responsible for the movements of your mouth.
 The TMJ consists of a ball and socket with a disc in the center.
 The disc absorbs the impact of the pressures your jaw puts on the joint.
 When the joint becomes irritated and inflamed, it can cause significant pain, and interfere with your normal daily activities.
 One cause of TMJ irritation is bruxism.
 Beyond Dental and Implant Center is here to help.